Are you an instance or a plain object?

 “Oops, I probably passed a domain entity into Firestore.”

 But nope.
 I was careful about boundaries.
 The domain was separated from persistence.
-The object I passed wasn’t a domain entity – it was a DB model class (a DTO-like class representing the Firestore document).
+The object I passed wasn’t a domain entity but a DB model class (a DTO-like class representing the Firestore document).

 It looked innocent: